oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 ]dev Oscar
 ```
 in Julia.
 This will create a directory `~/.julia/dev/Oscar`.
 This directory is
-a git clone of the central Oscar repository.
+a git clone of the central OSCAR repository.
 You can develop your code here,
-however you will still have to fork Oscar, as you have no rights to push to the
+however you will still have to fork OSCAR, as you have no rights to push to the
 central repository.
 You can then add your fork as another remote, have a look
 at the section on rebasing below for hints.